Woife5/DPP-documentation/bes_air/01_proposal.md

 # Project proposal

-The inital project concept.
+The initial project concept.

 ## Idea

 -   What action does the device perform?
 How long does it take?
-    -   Instead of swiping with bristles the broom uses a state of the art guided air stream to not leave any fine particles in their original place.
+    -   Instead of swiping with bristles, the broom uses a state-of-the-art guided air stream to not leave any fine particles in their original place.
 -   What is a successful result?
 What is an unsuccessful result?
     -   SUCCESSFUL: The dirt in front of the broom is no longer in front of the broom.
     -   UNSUCCESSFUL: Dirt stays where it was